Refer to the sections below for an introduction to Progress Kemp, the LoadMaster products, and their features.

 The topology for HA single arm looks like this:

 LoadMasters HA1 and HA2 use eth0 to connect to the network (firewall) and to the servers and have one shared IP address between the two ports.
 Additionally, eth1 on each unit is directly connected using a patch cable - the port is auto-sensing so it makes no difference if the cable is straight or reversed - and is used exclusively for additional HA health checking.
-It is important to set up a direct connect link on eth1 to prevent Master-Master situations if HA checks on eth0 are interrupted for any reason.

 The topology for HA dual arm looks like this: